maranomynet/es-in-css/README.md

 Runs ahead of the default type-resolution to detect custom types.

-If a falsy type name is returned, the default type resolver continuews running as normal.
+If a falsy type name is returned, the default type resolver continues running as normal.

 **`VariableOptions.isColor?: (value: unknown) => boolean`**